-Things like credit card theft or fraud often lead to unauthorised transactions, though there could be other times when your card is used without your consent (as anyone who’s left a toddler with an iPad finds out the hard way).
+Your credit card being stolen or your details nabbed online often lead to unauthorised transactions, though there could be other times when your card is used without your consent (as anyone who’s left a toddler with an iPad finds out the hard way).

-Here we take a look at each of the parties above and when they could be held responsible for unauthorised charges.
+Let’s take a look at when each of these could be held responsible for unauthorised charges.

 Your credit card issuer protects you against most unauthorised transactions, particularly when it comes to card theft and fraud.

-The MoneySmart website outlines a range of scenarios where getting your money back should be straightforward, including when a forged, expired or cancelled card is used, if a merchant incorrectly debited your account and if you have already told your bank that your card has been lost, stolen or otherwise compromised.
+The MoneySmart website outlines a range of scenarios where getting your money back should be straightforward.
+That includes when a forged, expired or cancelled card is used, if a merchant incorrectly debited your account and if you have already told your bank that your card has been lost, stolen or otherwise compromised.

 In addition to the bank’s policy, card processors like American Express, MasterCard and Visa also provide zero liability policies when you use your card, which means you should be able to get the money back when something does go wrong.

-While the bulk of unauthorised transactions are covered by the protection policies mentioned above, there are certain conditions that you have to meet to prove that you have not authorised a transaction.
+While the bulk of unauthorised transactions are covered by the protection policies mentioned above, there are certain conditions you have to meet to prove that you didn’t authorise a transaction.